kpetrovicc/kpetrovicc.github.io/_pages/about.md

   - /about.html
 ---

 Hi my name is Katarina!
-I am a PhD Student focusing on generative models and geometric deep learning supervised by Prof Michael Bronstein and Dr Ismail Ceylan.
+I am a PhD Student at University of Oxford supervised by Prof Michael Bronstein [Prof Michael Bronstein](https://www.cs.ox.ac.uk/people/michael.bronstein/) and [Dr İsmail Ceylan](https://www.cs.ox.ac.uk/people/ismaililkan.ceylan/).
+My work focuses on generative models and their applications to model complex temporal evolutionary systems such as cancer tissue and social networks.
+I am particularly interested in:
+### How can we learn evolutionary behaviour large dynamical systems?
+### How can we generate new system states?

 Recent News
 ======